-To turn micro conversions into macro conversions, adapt your messaging to different customer segments.
-Personalize your web copy, address pain points and how you will solve them.
+To turn micro conversion into macro conversion, adapt your messaging to different customer segments.
+Personalize your web copy, address pain points, and how you will solve them.

 Build effective conversion funnels

-Micro conversions are perfect building blocks for conversion funnels.
+Micro conversions are perfect building blocks for a conversion funnel.
 As we’ve already said at the beginning of this article, you can lead people through various actions toward the ultimate goal.

 You can use different micro conversions and design different conversion funnels.
-Therefore, you can create conversion funnels that will work effectively with a particular segment of your customers.
+Therefore, you can create a conversion funnel that will work effectively with a particular segment of your customers.

 The whole customer journey consists of micro conversions, and if you choose the right micro conversions, you’ll be able to come up with the best funnel for your business.

 Focus on conversion rate optimization